jennah2121/JS-Calculator/README.md

 # Javascript Calculator
-A fully functioning javascript calculator made as part of FreeCodeCamp.
+A fully functioning javascript calculator made as part of FreeCodeCamp using JQuery.

 View the project at: https://jennah2121.github.io/JS-Calculator/